pragdave/pragdave.github.io/_posts/2017-03-31-tesing-private-functions.md

 Says who?
 Seriously.

 Refactoring encourages you to change the implementation without changing the API.
-It suggestions using tests to verify this.
+It suggests using tests to verify this.
 Those tests shouldn't fail at the end of each step of refactoring.
 But they may well fail _during_ the refactoring.